-School administrators (i.e., a principal, Administrator) are required to investigate violations of this policy (as prescribed under "Prohibitions"), when in receipt of actual notice of an alleged violation.
+School administrators (i.e., a principal, an assistant superintendent, or the Superintendent) or the Board President, if the Superintendent is implicated, are required to investigate violations of this policy (as prescribed under "Prohibitions"), when in receipt of actual notice of an alleged violation.
 Actual notice of an alleged violation occurs when alleged bullying, reprisal, retaliation, or false reporting is reported using the applicable method(s) prescribed in the reporting section of this policy.

-Upon receipt of a report of an alleged policy violation, the designated administrator shall first determine if the alleged policy violation is based on a protected class-whether actual or perceived.
-Reports involving a protected class shall be investigated in accordance with the district's harassment/discrimination policy, including the timelines contained therein.
+Upon receipt of a report of an alleged policy violation, the designated administrator shall first determine if the alleged policy violation is based on a protected status-whether actual or perceived.
+Reports involving a protected status shall be investigated in accordance with the district's harassment/discrimination policy, including the timelines contained therein.

-In all other cases, administration shall determine the level of investigation necessary based on the nature of the alleged violation of this policy after considering factors such as, but not limited to: the identity of the reporter and his/her relationship to the victim/alleged perpetrator; the ages of the parties involved; the detail, content, and context of the report; whether this report is the first of its type filed against the alleged perpetrator.
-Based on the level of investigation the administrator deems necessary, investigations
+In all other cases, administration shall determine the level of investigation necessary based on the nature of the alleged violation of this policy after considering factors such as, but not limited to: the identity of the reporter and their relationship to the victim/alleged perpetrator; the ages of the parties involved; the detail, content, and context of the report; and whether or not this report is the first of its type filed against the alleged perpetrator.
+Based on the level of investigation the administrator deems necessary, investigations may include any or all of the following steps or any other investigatory steps that the administrator deems necessary:

-REQUIREDDescriptor Code: ACEA\

-may include any or all of the following steps or any other investigatory steps

-that the administrator deems necessary:

-- Identification and collection of necessary and obtainable physical evidence (NOTE: In some cases physical evidence may be unobtainable, e.g., a private social networking profile); - 2.
+- 1. Identification and collection of necessary and obtainable physical evidence (NOTE: In some cases, physical evidence may be unobtainable, e.g., a private social networking profile). - 2.
 Interviews with the complainant, the victim, and/or the alleged perpetrator.
-At no time during an investigation under this policy shall the victim/complainant be required to meet with the alleged perpetrator; - Interviews with any identified witnesses; - 4.
-A review of any mitigating or extenuating circumstances; - 5.
+At no time during an investigation under this policy shall the victim/complainant be required to meet with the alleged perpetrator. - 3.
+Interviews with any identified witnesses. - 4.
+A review of any mitigating or extenuating circumstances. - 5.
 Final analysis and issuance of findings in writing to the victim and bully and, if applicable, implementation of victim protection measures and disciplinary measures under this or other applicable policies.

-Investigations shall be initiated within 7 days and completed within 60 days unless the administrator documents good cause for extending this deadline.
-Such documentation should be sent to victim and alleged perpetrator during the investigation.
+Investigations shall be completed within 30 days unless the administrator documents good cause for extending this deadline.
+Such documentation should be sent to the victim and alleged perpetrator during the investigation.